01 of 23

 Perhaps no style lends itself as well to drama as traditional style rooms.
 All it takes is a dark, rich wall color to enhance the inherent elegance and class.
 Toss a roaring fire in this room from Misiaszek Turpin Architects and you've got a recipe for a dramatically cozy space.Continue to 22 of 23 below.

 To really bring home the traditional style, make sure to include dramatic floor-to-ceiling window treatments like the ones in this room decorated by Salvesen Graham.
 They can be pleated or not, have valances or not, and use tiebacks or not - but make sure they go all the way from the floor to the ceiling in order to get the full effect.Continue to 23 of 23 below.

 23 of 23

-There's no style that lends itself to elegance and sophistication better than traditional style.
+There's no style that lends itself to elegance and sophistication better than the traditional style.
 Just take this room by Rinfret Interiors as an example.
 Balance and symmetry are subconsciously pleasing to the eye, and when combined with luxurious fabrics, refined colors, and delicate architectural detailing it creates an elegant style that will stand the test of time.